PaulBirtar/BookTracker-with-OCR-/README.md

-This is the project for my bachelor's.
+This project was developed as part of my bachelor's degree.

-It is a book tracker web application built with the technologies react, nodejs, express, mongodb, Google Books API and Tesseract OCR.
-It allows users to search and add books to their library via Google Books API.
-The users can also make use of a webcam or a phone's camera to extract the title from a book, search for it and add it to their book tracker.
+It is a book tracker web application built using React, Node.js, Express, MongoDB, Google Books API, and Tesseract OCR.
+The application enables users to search for and add books to their library by utilizing the Google Books API.
+Additionally, users have the option to utilize a webcam or a phone's camera to extract book titles, search for them, and add them to their book tracker.

 ## Installation

-# Clone the repository:
+###  Clone the repository:

    git clone https://github.com/your-username/your-repository.git

-# Navigate to the project directory:
+### Navigate to the project directory:
    cd your-repository

-# Install dependencies:
+### Install dependencies:
    npm install

+### MongoDB Connection
-# Create a MongoDB database (preferably named BookTracker) and connect it to the project in the database.js folder
+Create a MongoDB database (preferably named BookTracker) and connect it to the project in the database.js folder.

-# Start the development server:
+### Start the development server:
   npm run start
   OR
   npm start